Icon-5066STANAG 5066 Server

 Modem Data Support

 Icon-5066 supports the following three modem data communication options.
 These can be used with or without modem control.
-Use without modem control allows support of any HF modem at fixed speed:
+Use without modem control allows support of any HF modem as fixed speed.

 - Asynchronous Serial: Icon-5066 supports Aysnc Serial on Windows using Windows COM ports and Linux TTY.
 Aysnc serial is not useful with common Crypto boxes, as they encrypt to stop bits, and so this does not follow the standard.
 However, it can often be useful for operation without Crypto, as many modems provide an Async Serial interface.